RomanYakovlevh/Vicalial/README.md

 Rename all Matrix methods in a way that it would exactly match names of corresponding functions in numpy.

-Just number of arguments is definetly not enough for function choice.
+Done?: Just number of arguments is definetly not enough for function choice.
 We need like dynamic amount (for Extraction function), and typed arguments(for functions like Map and Reduce).

-We hardcode relation selection-parent, but it should be more like parent-child-child-child...
+Done?: We hardcode relation selection-parent, but it should be more like parent-child-child-child...

 Done: Important for statements to be written from what expression they have come from, otherwise its easy to get super lost.

 Workspace viewer.

-Error viewer.
+Done?: Error viewer.

-Simple mathematical exprssion should be possible to be done quicker and easier.
+Done: Simple mathematical exprssion should be possible to be done quicker and easier.

 Add functions: slice, mapRows, mapColumns, replace map with mathElements, appendRows, appendColumns